denten-books/plain-text/main.md

 once again in danger of returning to controlled, media-bound, and tightly-regulated conditions of existence.

-At least three important developments in the twentieth century aided in the liberation of text from its material contexts.
+Several important developments in the twentieth century aided in the liberation of text from its material contexts.
 The first is the copy machine.
 It is an entirely unglamorous job to ponder the phenomenology of reading from the point of view of a photocopier.
 Yet the impact of the humble Ditto and Xerox machines has only recently began to get the scholarly attention it deserves.
 In the United States, the copy machine placed a smaller version of Gutenberg press into every office.
 And it allowed for the flourishing of a vibrant samizdat (self-publishing) scene, usually connected to underground culture movements without access to conventional publishing: punks, skinheads, computer- and game- geeks, feminists, fans of science fiction and queer-core music [@klanten_behind_2011, @piepmeier_girl_2009, @duncombe_notes_2008].

 The word "xerox" firmly entered the English lexicon by the mid-1960s[^ln11-xerox] along with stencil duplicators, mimeograph machines,